arnetheduck/nlvm/README.md

 # Features

-`nlvm` is generally at par with `nim` in terms of features, with the following notable differences:
+`nlvm` works as a drop-in replacement for `nim` with the following notable differences:

 * Fast compile times - no intermediate `C` compiler step
 * DWARF ("zero-cost") exception handling
 * High-quality `gdb`/`lldb` debug information with source stepping, type information etc
+* Smart code generation and optimisation
+  * LTO and whole-program optimisation out-of-the-box
-* Smart code generation - compiler intrinsics for overflow checking, smart constant initialization, etc
+  * compiler-intrinsic guided optimisation for overflow checking, memory operations, exception handling
+  * heap allocation elision
+  * native constant initialization
 * Native `wasm32` support with no extra tooling
+* Native integrated fast linker (`lld`)
 * Just-in-time execution (`nim r`) using the LLVM [ORCv2 JIT](https://llvm.org/docs/ORCv2.html)

-Most things from `nim` work just fine (see notes below however!):
+Most things from `nim` work just fine (see the [porting guide](#porting-guide) below!):

 * the same standard library is used
 * similar command line options are supported (just change `nim` to `nlvm`!)
-* `importc` works without needing `C` header files - the declaration in the `.nim` file needs to be accurate
+* `C` header files are not used - the declaration in the `.nim` file needs to be accurate

 Test coverage is not too bad either: